 This means that a manufacturer can choose the specific tests that are relevant to where the computer will actually be used.
 This process is called “Tailoring” and it ensures that you don’t just get a “tough” computer, but a computer that is tough in the right ways for your specific mission.

-When you choose a solution compliant with MIL-STD-810, you are choosing predictability.
+When you choose a solution compliant with Military Standard 810, you are choosing predictability.

 In a defense setting, the unknown is your biggest enemy.
 You don’t want to guess if your server will start up in sub-zero temperatures or if the screen will fail when exposed to high humidity for weeks on end.